rorong/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | Number | Id of the patron to whom reset password mail is to be sent (required)
+ids | Array | Ids of the patron to whom reset password mail is to be sent (required) <br> Should not contain the id of the signed in user

 ### Query Headers